Superposition in Graph Neural Networks

 \textbf{The \textsc{Conjunction} dataset.} To isolate \emph{topology–driven} superposition from effects of extraneous input attributes, we introduce a graph family in which all node features are initialized to the node's degree, and supervision otherwise depends only on the presence of simple cycles.
 Let $C_\ell(G)$ denote the indicator that graph $G$ contains at least one simple cycle of length $\ell$.
 We instantiate four motif detectors $\ell\in\{3,4,5,6\}$ (triangles, squares, pentagons, hexagons) and define two labels by \emph{conjunctions} of cycles:

 All other graphs receive $y_A=y_B=0$.
 Thus the same lower‑level \emph{motif concepts} $\{C_3,C_4,C_5,C_6\}$ are re‑used across the two tasks, but each label requires a distinct pair.
 This cleanly separates (i) the formation of topological features from (ii) how a model combines them.
-A graph is formed by sampling required counts for the four motifs according to the label pattern and then optionally adding extra copies of each motif with independent probability $p_{\text{extra}}$.
+A graph is formed by sampling required counts for the four motifs according to the label pattern and then adding $\text{Binomial}(8,0.5)$ extra copies of each motif.
+Exact details for reproduction are included in Appendix \ref{app:conj}.
 Motif instances are placed on disjoint node sets and connected by random bridges to avoid trivial overlaps.
 Because there are no informative node attributes, any successful solution must \emph{construct} the motif detectors purely via message passing.